chipsalliance/Caliptra/doc/Caliptra.md

    a.
 If failed, MCU uses DSP0267 PLDM for Firmware Update over MCTP to report the same to the update agent using PLDM protocol
 3. MCU provides the Caliptra FW using Caliptra Mailbox using the hitless update flows documented in the Caliptra specification

-**MCU Hitless Update**
+# MCU Hitless Update

 1. Payloads of all hitless update come over DSP0267 PLDM for Firmware Update over MCTP flow to the MCU similar to the boot time flows.
 2. MCU provides SOC manifest to Caliptra and waits for authentication to be successful.
 If this wasn’t provided Caliptra will use the latest SOC manifest available.
    a.
 If failed, MCU uses DSP0267 PLDM for Firmware Update over MCTP to report the same to the update agent using PLDM protocol
-3. MCU stages the incoming FW payload in an SOC-defined staging SRAM and provides the MMIO address of the staging memory to Caliptra.
+3. MCU stages the incoming FW payload in an SOC-defined staging SRAM or DRAM carve outs (SOC specific architecture) and provides the MMIO address of the staging memory to Caliptra.
 It is better to keep this as a part of the authenticated SOC manifest (as a configuration) from a security perspective.
 4. Caliptra RT FW will use the Caliptra DMA engine to issue the read and hash the image (note that the length of the image must be part of the SOC manifest)
 5. Caliptra RT FW after verifying/authorizing the image and if it passes, waits for activate command to be issued from MCU.
 MCU will get this command over DSP0267 PLDM for Firmware Update over MCTP flow; At this point, Caliptra will reset EXEC/GO bit into the register as specified in the previous command.
 This register write will also deassert a Caliptra interface wire.
 6. MCU HW logic will use this indication to initiate MCU uC reset flow
    a.
 MCU HW logic sends a reset-go-req to MCU uC (an interrupt)
    b.
 MCU HW logic waits for reset-go-ack from MCU uC (Note that this handshake exists to ensure uController is in an appropriate quiescent state to take the reset)
    c.
 MCU HW logic will assert the reset to the MCU uC
-7. Caliptra RT FW will wait for reset assertion and then read the staged SRAM over AXI manager interface and write the image to the MCU SRAM aperture (that is open to Caliptra only by HW construction).
+7. Caliptra RT FW will wait for reset assertion and then read the staged SRAM or DRAM carve outs (SOC specific architecture) over AXI manager interface and write the image to the MCU SRAM aperture (that is open to Caliptra only by HW construction).
    a.
 The address of the MCU SRAM is provided to Caliptra’s RT FW through SOC manifest.
    b.
 Note: From the validation front, need to ensure the Caliptra ROM and MCU are aligned in endianness.
    c.
 Note: True downtime of MCU is from when its reset is asserted; It is SOC implementation requirement that it handles (eg. through buffering) all transactions to MCU while it is going through a hitless update.